-Both species of river herring (alewife and blueback) are an ecologically, recreationally, and economically important species of migratory fish that are found in the Hudson River.
+Alewife (Alosa pseudohargengus) and blueback herring (Alosa aestivalis), collectively referred as river herring, are ecologically, recreationally, and economically important species of migratory fishes that are found in the Hudson River.
 Adults spend most of their time in coastal waters and return to the fresh water of the Hudson River each spring to spawn before returning back to ocean waters.
-The Hudson River acts as a nursery for the newly hatched young-of-year river herring and in early fall they begin moving out of the estuary into near shore coastal areas.
-There is no fishery for river herring in the Delaware River.
+The Hudson River acts as a nursery for the newly hatched young of year river herring and in early fall they begin moving out of the estuary into near shore coastal areas.
+River herring are found very rarely in the New York portion of the Delaware River.

 For more information on both recreational and commercial fisheries click on the links below.
-If you have additional questions, please feel free to contact us at the email link to the right.
+If you have additional questions, please feel free to contact us at the email link to the right of the page.

-In order to comply with Amendment 2, NYSDEC drafted and ASMFC approved a 5 year (2012-2016) Hudson River Sustainable Fishery Management Plan (SFMP) (leaves DEC's website) for the state's river herring stocks.
+In order to comply with Amendment 2, NYSDEC drafted and ASMFC approved a 5 year (2012-2016) Hudson River Sustainable Fishery Management Plan (SFMP) (PDF; 1.15 MB) for the state's river herring stocks.
 Currently, only five states have approved plans that allow directed fisheries for river herring: New York (Hudson River only), Maine, New Hampshire, South Carolina, and North Carolina.
 River herring fisheries in all other Atlantic coast states and jurisdictions are closed.

-A 300 foot haul seine as well as an electrofishing boat is used from April to June to catch spawning river herring.
-Lengths, weights, and scale samples for aging are collected from the fish before being returned to the river.
+Beginning in 2012, a 300 foot haul seine, as well as an electrofishing boat, are used from April to June to catch spawning river herring.
+Lengths, weights, and scale samples for ageing are collected from the fish before being returned to the river.

-Beginning in 2013, we placed an instream fish counting device in Black Creek.
+Beginning in 2013, the NYSDEC has placed an instream fish counting device in Black Creek.
 Black Creek is a small tributary located at river kilometer 135, just south of Kingston, NY and has a known river herring spawning run.
 The goal of this study is to gain a better understanding of river herring use of tributaries during spawning runs.
 Preliminary data indicates that between 205,885 and 590,680 river herring use Black Creek in a given year during the spawning season.
-More information on this study can be seen at (link to poster).
+More information on this study can be seen at (link to poster; PDF 1.45 MB).

 Fish Consumption Advisory

-Please visit the Department of Health's website for fish consumption advisories (link leaves DEC's website) from the Hudson and other waters of NY.
+Please visit the Department of Health's website for fish consumption advisories (link leaves DEC's website) from the Hudson and other waters of New York.